New solution format and ultra-fast compiler

 Multi-thread or single-thread

-Supports single-thread and single-process
+Supports single-thread and single-process.

 Following outlines the tasks performed by the ultra-fast compiler during a full build:

-1. Scan the code to generate AST.
+1. (Multi-thread) Scan the code to generate AST.

 The compiler performs a multithreaded, concurrent scan of the source code to generate AST files for each object.
 The AST files represent the parsed structure of the source code.